Table of Contents

 No Need for a Lot of Equipment to Practice

-You don’t need to invest a lot of money to practice class.
-Most studios will rent a mat for one or two dollars.
+You don’t need to invest a lot of money to practice yoga class.
+Most yoga studios will rent a mat for one or two dollars.
 The studio will also provide any blocks, blankets, or straps that are needed during class.

 You definitely want to bring a towel.
 Yoga is an intense workout and you will sweat a lot during class, especially as a beginner.
 You may need to stop periodically and wipe off so you don’t slip on your mat.